The Rise Of Sextortion [Statistics & Facts]

 In other words, to estimate the real number of sextortion victims annually we would have to take this into account.

-As we only have the true number for actual reported cases at the IC3 database, the below are best estimates (using the knowledge that 17% of all cases are reported).
+As we only have the true number of actual reported cases in the IC3 database, the below are best estimates (using the knowledge that 17% of all cases are reported).

 We can on this background find that: